 The following pre-conditions apply:

-1. OP1 owns the NG-RAN to be shared with three other operators; OP2, OP3, and OP4
+1. OP1 owns the NG-RAN to be shared with three other operators; OP2, OP3, and OP4.

 2. NG-RAN is shared with certain conditions, e.g., within a specific 5G frequency band or within specific area.